 Tubeless

 Tubeless tires are also very popular among mountain bikers because they have a self-repairing ability.
-The sealant can fill out small holes, so you will still be most likely able to continue on your ride if you puncture in terrain.
+The sealant can fill out small holes, so you will most likely be able to continue on your ride if you puncture in terrain.

 Tubular